samjones00/docs/docs/_documentation/NetCore.md

 There are **11 .NET Core 3.1 project templates** for each of ServiceStack's most popular starting templates.
 Each .NET Core 3.1 template has an equivalent .NET Framework template except for ServiceStack [Sharp Apps](https://sharpscript.net/docs/sharp-apps) which is itself a pre-built .NET Core 3.1 App that lets you develop Web Applications and HTTP APIs on-the-fly without any compilation.

 All .NET Core 3.1 Templates can be developed using your preferred choice of either VS Code, VS.NET or JetBrains Project Rider on your preferred Desktop OS.
-Given the diverse ecosystem used to develop .NET Core Applications, the new Project Templates are being maintained on GitHub and made available via our new [web-new](/web-new) command-line utility, installable from npm with:
+Given the diverse ecosystem used to develop .NET Core Applications, the new Project Templates are being maintained on GitHub and made available via our new [x new](/web-new) command-line utility, installable from npm with:

-    $ dotnet tool install --global web
+    $ dotnet tool install --global x

-This makes the `web` .NET Core tool globally available which can be run without arguments to view all templates available:
+This makes the `x` .NET Core tool globally available which can be run without arguments to view all templates available:

 <div class='markdown-body'>
 {% capture projects %}{% include web-new-netcore.md %}{% endcapture %}